Tigerland tenant evicted after withholding rent for unfinished repairs; must move out family of seven with nowhere to go

 Now that she’s been evicted, she thinks the system is broken and feels like she has no rights as a tenant.

-“It’s going to stay broken because they’re not trying to help people and they wonder why it’s so many homeless people or so many families going without because there’s no help, like, you want money but you don’t want to do what needs to be done,” Payne said.
+“It’s going to stay broken because they’re not trying to help people and they wonder why there's so many homeless people or so many families going without because there’s no help, like, you want money but you don’t want to do what needs to be done,” Payne said.

-Her and her family, which includes five girls under the age of nine, are packing up their belongings without a place to go.
+She and her family, which includes five girls under the age of nine, are packing up their belongings without a place to go.

 Phillips says he plans to make repairs once Payne has vacated.